Welcome to the Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies Program

 Questions?
 Contact us to make an advising appointment, or to sign up for the minor or certificate in LGBT Studies.

-Faculty News: We congratulate Christina Hanhardt, Associate Professor in American Studies and LGBT Studies, on receiving the 2013 Undergraduate Studies Program Teaching Award, and on the her forthcoming book, Safe Space: Gay Neighborhood History and the Politics of Violence (September 2013)
+Faculty News: We congratulate Christina Hanhardt, Associate Professor in American Studies and LGBT Studies, on receiving the 2013 Undergraduate Studies Program Teaching Award, and on the her recently published book, Safe Space: Gay Neighborhood History and the Politics of Violence

 See News and Announcements for more events.